healer-star/test/README.md

 ## Installation
 Before running the script, ensure you have installed the required libraries:

-'pip install opencv-python numpy matplotlib pytesseract tensorflow'
+echo"pip install opencv-python numpy matplotlib pytesseract tensorflow"

 Additionally, you need to install _Tesseract-OCR_ and set its path in the script.

 Download and install Tesseract-OCR from _https://digi.bib.uni-mannheim.de/tesseract/_